 6. Think about time and frequency

 Another feature of a ladder is the length of time it covers and how often the bonds mature and return principal.
 A ladder with more bonds will require a larger investment but will provide a greater range of maturities.
-If you choose to reinvest, you will have more opportunities to gain exposure to future interest-rate environments.
+If you choose to reinvest, a ladder with more bonds can afford more opportunities to gain exposure to future interest-rate environments.

 How to build a bond ladder